 Download complete Peru hiking packing list

-Weather in Cusco region
+Weather in the Cusco region

 As for rains; December – March are the wettest months in Cusco – it’s the worst period for hiking the rainfalls are quite heave.
-May – August are the driest and the coldest months when chances of rain are very small you can rather get snow in the mountains.
+May-August are the driest and the coldest months when chances of rain are very small you can rather get snow in the mountains.
 Shoulder season – April and September – November doesn’t get as much rain and are a bit warmer than winter months.
 Both times we hiked in Peru it was in October-November.
 October was totally fine but in November we did get some rain in Cusco but not on the hikes.

-Weather in Huaraz region
+Weather in the Huaraz region

-Climate in Huaraz is very similar to Cusco – located over 3000m about the seas level Huaraz has the same temperature throughout the year with slight changes in winter months.
+The climate in Huaraz is very similar to Cusco – located over 3000m about the seas level Huaraz has the same temperature throughout the year with slight changes in winter months.
 Nights in Huaraz are always cold especially high in the mountains.